 1. Vacuum or Dust Mop Your Floor

-Its good to avoid any vacuum machine with a brush roll such as Bissell 81L2A.
-A brush roll or beater brush is not good for laminate flooring because it can scratch and damage your flooring.
-You can just use a soft broom to get rid of dirt and dust particles.
+When vacuuming, avoid any vacuum machine with a brush roll such as Bissell 81L2A.
+A brush roll or beater brush is not good for laminate flooring because it can scratch and damage your laminate flooring.
+You can just use a soft broom to get rid of dirt and large dust particles.

 Using cleaners that are too harsh and aggressive can damage your laminate floor and make it dull.
-To get rid of the dull appearance and make your laminate floor shine, use a good laminate cleaner such as the Black Diamond Wood & Laminate Floor Cleaner.
+To get rid of the dull appearance and make your Pergo laminate floor shine, use a good laminate floor cleaner such as my favourite, the Black Diamond Wood & Laminate Floor Cleaner.

 Keep in mind that an expensive cleaning solution doesn’t guarantee a shinier floor.
 Select those meant for laminate floors, not the priciest one or best-looking brand (don’t even get me started on that).
 Don’t apply wax, either – that’s a fast way to have your floor be dull and slippery.

 Alternatively, you may use a good homemade laminate floor shiner such as white vinegar and rubbing alcohol.
 Cleaning your laminate floor with the right laminate floor cleaner solution will go a long way in keeping them shiny.

-Pro tip: Avoid using excessive floor cleaners to prevent stipping the shiny finish on the floor, making it dull in the process.
+Pro tip: Avoid overuse of specialized floor cleaners – they can strip the shiny finish on the floor, making it dull in the process.

-- Mix in the ratio of 1:1:1 portion of warm water, white vinegar, and alcohol in a sprayer bottle.
+- Mix in the ratio of 1:1:1 portion of rubbing alcohol, vinegar, and water solution in a spray bottle.

 - Spay a section at a time as you mop it dry.
-Remember a lot of water can destroy your laminate, so use wet cleaning methods sparingly and carefully.
+Remember, a lot of water can destroy your laminate, so use wet cleaning methods sparingly and carefully.

 - Pat it dry with a clean microfiber cloth or you may leave it to air dry.